 But, psychologists reveal that kissing with our eyes closed allows brains to properly focus on the task in hand.

-This particular study, published today in the Journal of Experimental Psychology: Human Perception and Performance, concludes that the awareness of our sense of touch depends on the perceptual load at the time – that is, how much information our eyes are having to take in for our brains to process.
-This means that we sometimes close our eyes in order to amplify our sense of touch.
+According to a new study on human senses published in the Journal of Experimental Psychology: Human Perception and Performance, the awareness of our sense of touch depends on the level of perceptual load at the time – that is, how much information our eyes are having to take in for our brains to process.
+In short, when you close your eyes, it amplifies the sense of touch.

 It is difficult for our brain to concentrate on two different senses at the same time.
 So people have assumed that we close our eyes during kissing in order to focus on the task at hand.
 And that our brain cannot concentrate on another sense while also concentrating on the visual stimuli.